Human trafficking in California: Victim profiles

 There is no single profile for victims, as they come from diverse backgrounds in terms of "race, color, national origin, disability, religion, age, gender, sexual orientation, gender identity, socioeconomic status, education level, and citizenship status".
 However, they all have some form of vulnerability which the trafficker leverages.

-These include, but are not limited to:
+These include, but are not limited to: poverty, social isolation, separation from country of origin, drug addiction, runaway or homeless youth, sexual/physical abuse, incest, and refugee status.